alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/06-token-authentication.md

 Token identity authentication is completed through global interceptors, which provide `createClientTokenAuthentication` and `createServerTokenAuthentication` for client- and server-based identity authentication respectively.

 - Client-based identity authentication: means judging whether the token has expired from the client, such as the token expiration time obtained during login;
-- Server-based identity authentication: It indicates whether the token has expired based on the status returned from the server.
-For example, when `status` is 401, it means it has expired;
+- Server-based identity authentication: It determines whether the token has expired based on the status returned from the server.
+For example, when `status` is 401, it means the token has expired;

 ### Bind client-based authentication interceptor